-An ASSURE Cyber Supplier must conduct the ASSURE Cyber Audit in line with the expectations and conditions (see section 5.8.
-ASSURE Cyber Audit Conditions) set out in this Implementation Guide, as per section 1.4 Legal Responsibility and Liability.
+An ASSURE Cyber Supplier must conduct the ASSURE Cyber Audit in line with the expectations and conditions (see section 5.9.
+ASSURE Cyber Audit Conditions) set out in these Implementation Requirements, as per section 1.4 Legal Responsibility and Liability.
+For CAA and ASSURE Scheme continuous improvement, the CAA may choose to attend any ASSURE Cyber Audit conducted by an ASSURE Cyber Supplier.

-4.1 ASSURE Cyber Audit Scope
+4.1.
+ASSURE Cyber Audit Scope

-The critical systems and security boundaries detailed in the Critical Systems Scoping Documentation (see section 5.4 Critical Systems Scope and template) will form the scope for the CAF for Aviation self-assessment and therefore the ASSURE Cyber Audit.
+The critical systems and security boundaries detailed in the Critical Systems Scoping Documentation (see section 5.4 Critical Systems Scope and Template) will form the scope for the CAF for Aviation self-assessment and therefore the ASSURE Cyber Audit.